FatNeutron/internship-2025/lit-review(very-rough-notes).md

+> [!NOTE]
-%% This file was written in obsidian and synced in github %%
+> This file was written in obsidian and synced through github, so some format may not load properly!!!

 **Things to do:**